 Due to French composer Florent Schmitt’s celebrity status as a composer and noted music critic during his lifetime, it should come as little surprise that his legacy would live on following his death in the form of music prizes issued in his name.

 And in fact, two Florent Schmitt prizes would be established.
-The first of these was run by the Académie du Disque Français, an organization which had been founded in 1951 by Colette, Maurice Yvain, Jean Fayard and the poet Guy-Charles Cros, son of the inventor of the phonograph.
+The first of these was run by the Académie du Disque Français, an organization which had been founded in 1951 by Colette, Maurice Yvain, Jean Fayard and the poet Guy-Charles Cros, son of Émile-Hortensius-Charles Cros, the co-inventor (with Edison) of the phonograph.
 Its founding president was Arthur Honegger.

 The Academie established the Prix Florent Schmitt several years following the composer’s death in 1958 to honor new recordings of particular note.
 The Florent Schmitt Prize stood alongside a number of other prestigious awards given by the Académie, including: